(Philippians 4:2–3) Reconcilable Differences

 Well put.
 Grace is defined as unmerited favor.
 We often think of the word grace when we think of how God treats us – with unmerited, undeserved favor.

-But the truth is, grace is not only something we receive from God, it’s something we give to others in gracious acts and in a gracious attitude.
+But the truth is, grace is not only something we receive from God; it’s something we give to others in gracious acts and with a gracious attitude.

 It’s as refreshing as the spray from a waterfall on a hot day; or a cool drink of water to parched lips.

 The Old Testament word for grace describes a spirit of stooping low toward others.
-The New Testament word for grace focuses as well on favor bestowed on someone undeserving.
+The New Testament word for grace also focuses on favors bestowed on someone undeserving.

 Now the thing to keep in mind is that nobody can simply say they are a person of grace unless they actually stoop low in action and attitude toward someone else.

-Most Christians talk about grace and sing about grace . . . far fewer actually live it out.
+Most Christians talk about grace and sing about grace, but far fewer actually live it out.

 There’s a reason this poem was written that goes like this: